University of World Economy and Diplomacy

 The University of World Economy and Diplomacy is located in Tashkent, the capital of Uzbekistan.
 It was founded on September 23, 1992, by the decree of the President Karimov to train future leaders of the country.

-The University of World Economy and Diplomacy is a public institution which provides education that serves the interests of foreign policy of Uzbekistan and contributes to the development of society and the individual.
+It is a public institution which is affiliated with Uzbekistan's Ministry of Foreign Affairs.
+It aims to provide higher education which serves the interests of the foreign policy of Uzbekistan and contributes to the development of society and the individual.

 The university has a strong alumni network.

+The university hosts the Institute for Advanced International Studies, an independent, non-profit research institute.

 Academics

-UWED has completed the transition to a comprehensive system of education, offering five-year degree program at the undergraduate as well as two-year master's degree program.
-The university maintains sufficient depth of scholarship to offer the doctorate in selected academic disciplines.
+UWED offers four-year undergraduate degree programmes, two-year master's degree programmes, executive education programmes, as well as PhD programmes in selected fields.